geodes-sms/DSMCompare/README.md

     ```js
     SourceCode/VertexSortingPython/VertexSorting/vertex_sort.py
     ```

-    3.4 copy the conflict matrix retrieved from the step 3.2 to the "adjacency_matrix" field.
+    3.4 copy the conflict matrix retrieved from step 3.2 to the "adjacency_matrix" field.
 In the Pac-Man case it is "pacman.set_adjacency_matrix".
 Then run the code.
-Results will be shown in the console and provides you the ordering.
+Results will be shown in the console and provide you the ordering.

 4. **Lifting**

-4.1 [Specify the rule units](https://wiki.eclipse.org/Henshin/Textual_Editor#Specifying_Units) representing the orders generated inside the ".henshin_text" file that is created in the step 3.1.
-You also need to use the results generated in the step 3.4 showing the prefered order of execution of the rules.
+    4.1 [Specify the rule units](https://wiki.eclipse.org/Henshin/Textual_Editor#Specifying_Units) representing the orders generated inside the ".henshin_text" file that is created in step 3.1.
+You also need to use the results generated in step 3.4 showing the preferred order of execution of the rules.
 The result will be stored in the specified path by the user.
 The pre-executed example results are stored in the "dsdiffrulesinhenshin" folder for each case.

-4.2
+    4.2 Graphical concrete syntax project is in the following path
+    ```sh
+    SourceCode\runtime-Sirius
+    ```
+    4.3 Inside the Eclipse, select "com.Zadahmad.DSEMFCompare.editor" project and select RUN 4.4 Select menu command "File/Open Projects from file system" and select "runtime-Sirius" project.
+    There you can find different examples from different cases

 ## Supplements